YingMa0107/IRIS/README.md

 How to cite `IRIS`
 -------------------
-Ying Ma, Xiang Zhou.
-Integrative and Reference-Informed Spatial Domain Detection for Spatial Transcriptomics, 2023.
+Ying Ma and Xiang Zhou.
+Integrative and Reference-Informed Spatial Domain Detection for Spatial Transcriptomics, in Press in Nature Methods 2024

 How to use `IRIS`
 -------------------